irenebernardi/GSoC-2023/documenting_issues/A1 'batch.py' description.md

     - By using this loop, you can access the section names and their respective parameters defined in **`netParams.cellParams[rule]['secs']`**.
 This allows you to iterate over the sections and perform actions based on their properties or use them in further calculations or manipulations within the weight normalization process.
 - `if secName not in excludeSegs:` it checks if the **`secName`** is not in the **`excludeSegs`** list.
 If it's not excluded, the code proceeds with the following actions.
-Se invece secName is in excludeSegs → semplicemente viene esclusa

 - `if allSegs:`
-Questa in realtà vuol dire -> if `allSegs` is true allSegs is a Boolean determining whether weight normalization is applied to all segments or only a single location.
+allSegs is a Boolean determining whether weight normalization is applied to all segments or only a single location.
 - `nseg = sec['geom']['nseg']`
 nseg vuol dire number of segments.